ycombinator/elastic-stack-testing/playbooks/monitoring/README.md

 ### Motivation

-Traditionally, Elasticsearch, Kibana, and Logstash have internally collected their own monitoring data and shipped it to Elasticsearch.
+Traditionally, Elasticsearch, Kibana, Logstash, and Beats have internally collected their own monitoring data and shipped it to Elasticsearch.
 We refer to this traditional method as **internal collection** or **native collection**.

-For several reasons that are outside the scope of this document, we want to moving data collection and shipping to an external agent, something that runs separately but along side each Elasticsearch node, Kibana instance, and Logstash node.
+For several reasons that are outside the scope of this document, we want to moving data collection and shipping to an external agent, something that runs separately but along side each Elasticsearch node, Kibana instance, Logstash node, and Beat instance.
 This agent will be Metricbeat.
-It will periodically call HTTP APIs exposed by Elasticsearch, Kibana, and Logstash to collect monitoring data and ship it to Elasticsearch.
+It will periodically call HTTP APIs exposed by Elasticsearch, Kibana, Logstash, and Beats to collect monitoring data and ship it to Elasticsearch.
 We refer to this new method as **Metricbeat collection**.

 Our goal is for the Stack Monitoring UI in Kibana to work regardless of which collection method is used.
 This goal can be accomplished by ensuring that the documents indexed by the internal collection method are identical in structure to those indexed by Metricbeat collection.
 The tests in this folder assert that this parity is maintained.

+**NOTE**: At this time Metricbeat collection only works for Elasticsearch and Kibana.
+As such, this folder only contains parity tests for Elasticsearch and Kibana.
+When we implement Metricbeat collection for Logstash and Beats, corresponding parity tests will be added to this folder.

 ### How do the tests work?